Vaginal prolapse is the inward and downward bulging of the vaginal walls. The severity of vaginal prolapse may be defined as:

 Vaginal prolapse that is severe or associated with lasting symptoms may require surgery.
 Surgery may involve repairing the pelvic floor structure or, in some cases, suturing the vagina.

-To help reduce your chance of vaginal prolapse:
+To help reduce your chances of vaginal prolapse:

 Office on Women's Health